Trinity College Dublin: Visitors

-The college also has an oversight structure of two visitors: the chancellor of the university, who is elected by the Senate, and the judicial visitor, who is appointed by the Irish Government from a list of two names submitted by the Senate of the university.
-The current judicial visitor is Maureen Harding Clark.
-In the event of a disagreement between the two visitors, the opinion of the chancellor prevails.
-The visitors act as a final "court of appeal" within the college, with their modes of appointment giving them the needed independence from the college administration.
+The college also has an oversight structure of two Visitors: the Chancellor of the university, who is elected by the Senate, and the judicial Visitor, who is appointed by the Irish Government from a list of two names submitted by the Senate of the university.
+The current judicial Visitor is Maureen Harding Clark.
+In the event of a disagreement between the two Visitors, the opinion of the Chancellor prevails.

+The Visitors act as a final "court of appeal" within the college, with their modes of appointment giving them the needed independence from the college administration.

 Academic associations

 Trinity College is a sister college to Oriel College of the University of Oxford and St John's College of the University of Cambridge.
-In accordance with the formula of ad eundem gradum, a form of recognition that exists among the University of Oxford, the University of Cambridge and the University of Dublin, a graduate of Oxford, Cambridge, or Dublin can be conferred with the equivalent degree at either of the other two universities without further examination.
+In accordance with the formula of ad eundem gradum, a form of recognition that exists among the University of Oxford, the University of Cambridge and the University of Dublin, a graduate of Oxford, Cambridge, or Dublin can be conferred with the equivalent degree at either of the other two universities without further examination, a process referred to as Incorporation.